 Gum disease is one of the most common issues faced by adults across the nation.
 In fact, the CDC estimates that around half the population of people ages 18 and above have gum (periodontal) disease.

 At Juban Cowen Dental Care, the dentists and hygienists focus on preventing tooth, gum, and bone damage by treating gum disease with proven techniques.
-To set up an appointment with the team, please fill out the online form for a fast response.
+To set up an appointment with the team, Call at (225) 927-8663 Or Schedule Your Appointment Online.

 What Causes Gum Disease?